hhaji/Algorithms-For-Data-Science/Projects/README.md

 # Course Project Resources:
+To bring together and apply the various topics covered in this course, you will work on a project.
+The goal of the project is to go through the complete knowledge discovery process to answer one or more questions you have about a topic of your own choosing.
+You will acquire the data, formulate a question (or questions) of interest, perform the data analysis, and communicate the results.
 Projects are programming assignments that cover the topic of this course.

+## َUploading and Presentation of Project
+### Uploading Project in GitHub
-Students individually implement given assignments in recommended language.
-Each Student should create his/her own folder inside of this folder (using pull request) containing his/her projects.
+Students individually implement given assignments in recommended language or softwares.
+Each Student should create his/her own folder inside of this folder (using pull request) and place his/her files in this folder.
 The name of each folder starts with the name of data followed by underline and it ends with the familyname of the student (NameOfData_Familyname).
-The folder should contain a Readme.md file in which any student should explain the result of his/her  analysis.
+The folder should contain a Readme.md file containing the analysis of the result.

-The following resources may be helpful for those still undecided about their course project.
+### Project Presentation in the Class
+Each student will explain his/her project in a 10–15 minute presentation to the class.
+Presentations should clearly convey the project ideas, methods, and results, including the question(s) being addressed, the motivation of the analyses being employed, and relevant evaluations, contributions, and discussion questions.

 ## Datasets:
+The following resources may be helpful for those still undecided about their course project.<br>
 * [DataHub](https://datahub.io/) has a lot of structured data in formats such as RDF and CSV.
 * [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php)
 * [CrowdFlower Data for Everyone library](http://www.crowdflower.com/data-for-everyone)